 - Leave on the skin!
 Most vegetables and fruits horde their fiber in their skins.
 Eat fruits (apples, pears, etc) and vegetables (cucumber, potatoes, etc) with their skins intact unless they’ve been sprayed with pesticides or shellacked with wax.—ick.

 - Add lentils and legumes into your diet.
 If you do not frequently eat them, add them slowly.
+You may also want to take a digestive enzyme or eat live enzyme foods when you are eating beans until your system adjusts.

 - Add in dips like hummus or white bean dips into your diet.